 We first opened the doors to Everett Gospel Mission 50 years ago with a mission to help men trapped in homelessness find a place of refuge where they could rebuild the lives.

 As the needs of our community have changed, so has our approach.
 The timeline below will give you a glimpse of our history, showing you how we’ve adapted to meet the changing faces and staggering needs of those experiencing generational poverty, homelessness and hunger.

-Today we are the largest Faith-Based Organization for homeless men, women and children in Snohomish, Skagit, Island and San Juan counties.
-Currently the only organization to provide emergency shelter to single men, we are also the larger of only two organizations providing emergency shelter to single women.
+Today we are the largest Faith-Based Organization for homeless men, women and children in Snohomish Country.
+We are the only organization to provide emergency shelter for single men, and the largest organization providing emergency shelter to single women.

-The current Men’s Shelter and Day Center was built in 1993 to accommodate the ever-increasing needs of Snohomish County’s homeless population.
-In addition to offering meals and overnight shelter, this new addition allowed us to provide long-term intensive case management, job training and help for specific needs such as mental illness, substance abuse and other issues endemic to being homeless.
+1993: The current Men’s Shelter and Day Center was built in 1993 to accommodate the increasing needs of men experiencing homelessness in Snohomish County.
+In addition to offering meals and overnight shelter, this new facility allowed us to provide long-term intensive case management, job training and help for specific needs such as mental illness, substance abuse and other issues endemic to being homeless.

-To meet the rising need for transitional housing, the Mission expanded into the City of Snohomish, where our Lydia House provides low cost housing for formerly homeless women who are working their way back into a life of hope and promise.
+2002: To meet the rising need for transitional housing, the Mission expanded into the city of Snohomish and opened Lydia House in 2002, to provide low cost housing for women who are transitioning out of homelessness.

 2012: In 2012, we opened an additional facility to serve 25 more women and children, bringing our total number of beds for women and children to 75.